 Entrance Improvement Project

-The Arnold Arboretum of Harvard University, Boston MA
+The Arnold Arboretum of Harvard University

 PL_ArbEntrance_OlmstedMapof proposedArb, 1879_The library and archives of the Arnold Arboretum of Harvard University

-Practice Landscape is working in collaboration with The Arnold Arboretum of Harvard University to design the narrative concept and strategic process for the Arnold Arboretum’s ongoing Entrance Improvement Project.
+Practice Landscape worked in collaboration with The Arnold Arboretum of Harvard University to design the narrative concept and strategic process for the Arnold Arboretum’s ongoing Entrance Improvement Project.
 This project acknowledges that great design begins at project conception and in the creation of a thoughtfully crafted request for collaboration throughout the process of place-making.

 The Arboretum’s Entrance Improvement Project seeks to reimagine five (5) critical entrances along its 34,000 linear feet of perimeter that divides the Arnold Arboretum grounds from the urban edge across gates, walls, fences and openings that border diverse communities.
 The Arnold Arboretum is committed to the value of open space and public horticulture, and the goal of this project is to ensure that the 281 acre public living collections are reachable to all constituents: